Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Coastal Wine Trail Credit: @koenigvineyards

-If you are intrigued to try a rare blend, check out Koening’s Riesling Ice Wine.
-The grapes are handpicked and pressed while frozen, yielding a small amount of juice, and most of the water left behind as ice making the juice very concentrated.
+If you are intrigued to try a rare blend, check out Koenig’s Riesling Ice Wine.
+The grapes are handpicked and pressed while frozen, yielding a small amount of concentrated juice while the water remains behind as ice.
+This wine is decadently sweet and best served chilled alongside an arrangement of cheese, fruits, and nuts.

-Guests can enjoy their wine in the vineyard’s tasting room and terrace, both influenced by the Italian style.
-The terrace stands at 3 stories, overlooking 7 acres of vineyard.
+Guests can enjoy their wine in the vineyard’s tasting room and terrace, both influenced by Italian architectural styles.
+The terrace overlooks 7 acres of estate vineyard with views that stretch across the valley.

 Hours of Operation: